 - BigQuery offers a strong security regime for all its users.
 It offers a 99.9% service level agreement and strictly adheres to privacy shield principles.
 GCP provides its users with Identity and Access Management (IAM), where you as the main user can decide the specific data each member of your team can access.

-One can choose one of three approaches to move data from Google Sheets to Google BigQuery?
+One can choose one of three approaches to move data from Google Sheets to BigQuery:

-This blog will cover 2 ways in which you can move data from google sheets to BigQuery.
+This blog will cover 3 ways in which you can move data from Google Sheets to BigQuery.
 Additionally, we will also cover the limitations of these methods and an easier way to move data into BigQuery.
 The 3 ways are as follows:

 You can easily connect your data from sheets into BigQuery using BigQuery’s data connector.
 The steps below illustrate how: